 If you will be installing a transom mounted transducer, use the procedures in this section.
+There are two pieces to the transducer mount assembly: the pivot, and the bracket.
+Your transducer comes with a two-piece metal and plastic bracket assembly.
 There are several procedures you will have to perform in order to install a transom-mounted transducer.
 They are:

-- Locate transducer mounting location
+- Determine transducer mounting location

+- Mount the bracket to the boat

-- Prepare the mounting location
+- Attach the pivot to the transducer

+- Mount the transducer pivot assembly to the bracket

-- Assemble the transducer and perform initial mounting
+- Adjust the running position of the transducer

 - Route the transducer cable

-- Connect the transducer cable

 - Perform a final test of the transom transducer installation.